Chinese payment gateways

 A local charge card requires you to put small amounts of money on it at the outset.

 Then, stores, etc., take touch card payments.
-Different operators operate in different cities/areas in China.
+Different operators operate in other cities/areas in China.

-These systems are often used in food halls, where you purchase a prepaid card before you purchase food and pay for it with your card.
+These systems are often used in food halls, where you purchase a prepaid card before buying food and then pay for it with your card.
 This allows the food halls to process many orders very quickly, and unclean money is not handled by the staff serving food.

-These systems have been widely used in China for the last ten years, as they eliminate the need to carry cash, visit banks, etc.
+These systems have been widely used in China for the last ten years, as they eliminate the need to carry cash, visit banks, and make other transactions.

 Today, these cards have been replaced with APPs on smart telephones.
 The processing is the same as with the Change Cards; the need for the card has been removed.